Room for One: Optimizing Space In A One-Person Apartment

 Think about what your space really needs and choose furniture to compliment it.
 Often, this means picking out sleek pieces over bulky ones.
 Or furniture that doubles up – like these sofa beds for rent or this compact end table that can double as a stool or footrest.

-Buying furniture is neither a great choice for your budget nor your convenience.
-You don’t want to spend days shopping, hours installing and thousands of dollars on stuff that may not suit your apartment, or you might have to get rid of when you move.
-Renting is easy – free delivery, installation, and easy pickups.
-If you don’t like it, you can choose another and there’s no chance of buyer’s remorse.
-Check out our home sets for rent, easy packages for smooth, easy furnishing.
+Buying furniture is neither a great choice for your budget or your peace of mind.
+You don’t want to spend days shopping, hours installing and thousands of dollars on products that may not suit your apartment, or stuff you might have to get rid of when you move.
+Renting is simple – free delivery, quick installation, and smooth pickup.
+If you don’t like a piece of furniture, you can always choose another and there’s no scope for buyer’s remorse.
+Check out our home sets for rent, easy packages for easy furnishing.

 If you don’t have enough space for a couch, place your bed lengthwise against the wall so that you can prop some big cushions against it and use it as seating.

 Choose lighter shades when furnishing your interior space – lighter fabrics and materials reflect more light and give the whole room an airier, more open feel.
 For example, this beautiful bed for rent has a subtle color that will blend into any decor scheme without crowding the room.

 But bright colors work too